 Academics have published high-impact journal articles and books on a broad range of subjects and have received research funding from a variety of bodies, including the EU, the Commission for Racial Equality, the Nuffield Foundation, the Economic and Social Research Council, the Home Office, the Department of Health, The Wellcome Trust, The Leverhulme Trust and the Arts and Humanities Research Council.

-The programme is run jointly by Professor Lynn Myers and Dr Bridget Dibb:
+The programme is run by Dr Bridget Dibb:

-Dr Bridget Dibb is also a Chartered Psychologist and a registered Health Psychologist who has previously taught and supervised health psychology at both undergraduate and postgraduate levels.
-Her research interests include: quality of life, adjustment, posttraumatic growth, social comparison, sexual health, illness cognitions, and health and illness behaviours.
+Dr Bridget Dibb is a Chartered Psychologist and a registered Health Psychologist who has previously taught and supervised health psychology at both undergraduate and postgraduate levels.
+Her research interests include: factors important for quality of life and adjustment to chronic illness, with a focus on posttraumatic growth, social comparison, and the perception of stigma.
+She has also carried out research into weight loss issues in obese adults.
+Other areas of interest include sexual health, illness cognitions, and illness behaviours.